Summer Better Than Others Policies

 Activities Involving Risk

-By registering for camps, parents and students acknowledge that some activities include inherent risks.
+By registering for camps, parents and students acknowledge that activities include inherent risks.
 A signed release waiver must be on file with SOU Youth Programs before participants can engage in activities.
 Classes occurring in certain locations on and off campus may require an additional waiver specific to that space.
 By registering for classes and camps with activities, parents and students acknowledge that they recognize that there are risks, hazards, and dangers in participating in activities that could result in injury.
 All students will be expected to follow all activity instructions and to minimize risks.
 Students agree to comply with all safety guidelines including (but not limited to): properly wearing safety equipment, participating in training and adhering to all instructions given, conducting themselves with awareness of their own safety and the safety of others, participating in the activity only during designated and approved times, engaging with equipment and spaces in a safe and conscientious manner, and reporting an injury or condition that would hinder proper execution and potentially endanger themselves or others, refraining from further participation in the activity if asked to by SOU Youth Programs staff or instructors, or any other SOU staff, immediately reporting any injury or circumstance that might impact their safe participation.
 Any students not following instructions or behaving in a way that puts themselves or others at risk, may be asked to not participate in activities.